ElcoLuijendijk/goemod/readme.md

 ## Authors
-**Elco Luijendijk**, <elco.luijendijk-at-posteo.de>
+**Elco Luijendijk**, <elco.luijendijk-at-uib.no>

 ## Reference
-The model code and results are described in a manuscript that is under review at the journal Earth Surface Dynamics:
+The model code and results are described in the following paper in the journal Earth Surface Dynamics:

 Luijendijk, E.: Transmissivity and groundwater flow exert a strong influence on drainage density, Earth Surf.
-Dynam.
-Discuss. [preprint], [https://doi.org/10.5194/esurf-2021-33](https://doi.org/10.5194/esurf-2021-33), in review, 2021.
+Dynam., 10, 1–22, https://doi.org/10.5194/esurf-10-1-2022, 2022.

 The model code itself has also been published at Zenodo: